How many of you use nail polish?

 14. Tie another knot 1-2 inches down from your bead and two first knots.

-15. Repeat with adding a bead and another knot on the other side.
+15. Repeat by adding a bead and another knot on the other side.

 16. Continue to repeat the pattern until you've got the length you want.